-If a student feels as though his/her request for an animal has been unreasonably denied, he or she may submit a written appeal to DS for reconsideration.
-All appeals/grievance will be reviewed by a committee consisting of the Associate Vice President for Enrollment Management, Director of Health and Counseling Center, Director of Residential Life, Chief of Public Safety, and an ADA student.
-DS and General Counsel will serve as the Chairs of the Committee; however, DS nor General Counsel will serve as a voting member.
-The Committee will have the ability to require mediation or require the handler to remove the animal from the residence hall or campus if it is determined that the behavior, odor, etc. of the animal is in violation of the AAMU's policy and procedures.
-The committee will convene within 14 Days of the written request and provide a response with 7 days after the meeting.
+If a student feels as though his/her request for an animal has been unreasonably denied, he or she may submit a written appeal to the DSS for reconsideration.
+All appeals/grievance will be reviewed by a Committee consisting of the Director of Health and Counseling Center, Director of Residential Life, Director of Physical Facilities, Chief of Public Safety, and an ADA student.
+The DSS and General Counsel will serve as the Chairs of the Committee, however, DSS nor General Counsel will serve as a voting member.
+The Committee will have the ability to require mediation or require the handler to remove the animal from the residence hall or campus if it is determined that the behavior, odor, or etc. of the animal is in violation of the AAMU's policy and procedures.

-Please contact the Office of Disability Services at (256) 372-4429 or visit Room 106, Carver Complex North for more information.
+Please contact the Office of Disability Services at 256.372.4263 or visit 106 Carver Complex South for more information.